top of page

 Throughout her teens, Theresa has participated in liturgical dance at her church and began to love dancing while practicing her faith.
 In 2010 she was ordained head of the Dance Ministry at Living Rock Christian Center in Far Rockaway.

 At the age of 15, she received a scholarship to dance at The Ballet Center in Long Island.
 Here she performed in various ballets like The Nutcracker, Cinderella, and Swan Lake.
+She has graduated out of their esteemed apprentice/training program.

 Theresa has spread her knowledge of dance and acting with many students through her choreography and productions of various shows.
 Her goal is to mold her students to become successful dancers and give them even more opportunities than she had.